 Juicy Features is a monthly gathering of music curators bringing unpredictable selections of the old and the new.
 An unpretentious night of nothing but people having fun and playing music they love.

+We may have been quiet on new releases but we surely have been pay attention to new music out there.
 Taking full advantage of being London-based, rummaging Bandcamp and occasionally checking some reference blogs, we came up with a little list of artists you should DEFINITELY pay attention to this year:

 It may not sound like that on record, but you will not watch anything like these guys live.
 The raw energy of punk, the hard-hitting beats, the manic vocals...one of those groups who give it everything they got on stage (and out of it, via stage dives).
 They caused a literal ruckus on this year’s SXSW, as documented here.

 It’s easy to fall in love with Princess Nokia if you see bits of her interviews or live footage and seen her stage presence, which is essentially not performing at you but with you.
-She applies the ‘girls to the front’ ethos and lights up the room not just with the fire of empowering songs but also in-between song speeches and her personality, which is fiercely feminist.

 Her debut EP '1992' came out last September but I'm still vibing to it this year, thanks to songs like Tomboy, which completely dismantles any notion that women are to fit in some bizzare beauty norms and please the male gaze.
 Her music blends multi-dimensional self-discovery, celebrates individuality, authenticity and her Afro-Latina identity.
 She's probably the most DIY hip-hop artist out there today.